CtrlK

 Suggestions

-Split into multiple files: keep SKILL.md as a concise overview with Quick Start, then reference separate files like WEBHOOKS.md, SUBSCRIPTIONS.md, CUSTOMER_MANAGEMENT.md, and TESTING.md.
+Split into multiple files: keep SKILL.md as a concise overview with Quick Start and pattern summaries, then reference separate files like WEBHOOKS.md, SUBSCRIPTIONS.md, CUSTOMER_MANAGEMENT.md for detailed code.

 DimensionReasoningScore